metatensor/metatrain/docs/src/advanced-concepts/fine-tuning.rst

 1. Train the Base Model.
 You can train the base model using the command:
 ``mtt train options.yaml``.
-Alternatively, you can use a pre-trained foundational model, if you have access to its state dict.
-After this training, you will find the checkpoint file with the ``best_model_*`` prefix in the training directory.
+Alternatively, you can use a pre-trained foundational model, if you have access to its checkpoint.
+After this training, you will find the checkpoint file called ``best_model.ckpt`` in the training directory.

 2. Set the LoRA parameters in the ``architecture.training`` section of the ``options.yaml``: